PipedreamHQ/pipedream/docs/docs/workflows/steps/code/README.md

 ## Passing parameters to code steps

 You can make code steps reusable by allowing them to accept parameters.
-Instead of harcoding the values of variables within the code itself, you can pass them to the code step as arguments or parameters, instead.
+Instead of hard-coding the values of variables within the code itself, you can pass them to the code step as arguments or parameters, instead.

 [Read more about using step parameters here](/workflows/steps/#passing-data-to-steps-step-parameters).